Common toxic plant ingestion may be intentional (consumption/smoking of concentrated extracts) or accidental.

 Wayne State University School of Medicine

-Dr Susan Smolinske and Dr Cynthia K. Aaron would like to gratefully acknowledge Dr Gerald F. O'Malley and Dr Rika N. O'Malley, previous contributors to this monograph.
+Dr Susan Smolinske and Dr Cynthia K. Aaron would like to gratefully acknowledge Dr Gerald F. O'Malley and Dr Rika N. O'Malley, previous contributors to this topic.
 GFOM and RNOM declare that they have no competing interests.

 Royal Perth Hospital